-The Clint ISD promotes participation in the Distinguished Achievement Program (DAP) by providing several options and educational opportunities for students to earn this educational distinction.
-The DAP requires high performance beyond that expected of students in high school and it includes an external evaluation component.
-Students who wish to complete the DAP and have the accomplishment recognized on the Academic Achievement Record (transcript) must:
+The Clint ISD promotes to graduate with Distinguished Level of Achievement-(DL).
+Students also earn Performance Acknowledgements for successfully completing dual credit courses, AP exams, high scores on the SAT/ACT/PSAT, bilingualism and biliteracy, and industry certifications or licensures.
+These programs provide several options and educational opportunities for students to earn this educational distinction.
+The DL requires high performance beyond that expected of students in high school and it includes additional math and science courses.
+Students who complete the DL and have the accomplishment recognized on the Academic Achievement Record (transcript) must:

-^{}Complete all required courses; and

-^{}Successfully complete four advanced measures.
+- \Complete all required courses; and - \Successfully complete four advanced measures.